K-Scorpio/scorpiosec/content/en/posts/THM-RabbitHole.md

 At this point we have exhausted a lot of options, but there is more to explore.
 Remember how we had noticed that the admin user was logging in **every minute**, it obviously points to some sort of automation.

-It turns out that we can make use of the `PROCESSLIST` to see which queries are being made in the background and if our timing is right, the admin password will be exposed. _Read more about `PROCESSLIST` [here](https://mariadb.com/kb/en/information-schema-processlist-table/)._
+It turns out that we can make use of the `PROCESSLIST` command to see which queries are being made in the background and if our timing is right, the admin password will be exposed. _Read more about `PROCESSLIST` [here](https://mariadb.com/kb/en/information-schema-processlist-table/)._

 ```python
 #!/usr/bin/env python3